xrstf/froy/README.md

 # Frøy - ESP8266+BME Hygrometer

-This repository contains the source code, schematics and everything else for my personla fancy homegrown hygrometer (sensor that reports temperature, humidity and pressure).
+This repository contains the source code, schematics and everything else for my personal fancy homegrown hygrometer (sensor that reports temperature, humidity and pressure).

 ## Features